Book Review: The Toki-Girl and the Sparrow-Boy

 At times, boredom set in but it wore off with the introduction of the next mystical thing.
 Combining history and imagination, the author has made admirable efforts.

-I grabbed the box set at an unbelievable price, so I’ll be commenting on the next two installments as well.
+I grabbed the box set at an unbelievable price, so I’ll be commenting on the next two instalments as well.
 Meanwhile, give this book a chance and help your children expand the horizons of their imagination and know the Japanese culture.

 Until Next Time,